sematext/docs/docs/agents/sematext-agent/platform-support-policy.md

 title: Platform Support Policy
+description: Supported distributions and platforms for the Sematext Agent

 The Sematext Agent is designed for compatibility across all major GNU/Linux distributions and platforms.
 Our commitment extends to providing support throughout the entire lifecycle of distros and platforms.